offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench elements and constraints toolbar](freecad_sketcher_elements_and_constraints_toolbar.png)

 To create an element, select the element from the toolbar (or the main menu, or use the element's shortcut key) and click on the viewport multiple times.
-On the first click, the viewport should show that the item is being created, and the movement of the mouse button and subsequent clicks further constructs the element.
+For most elements, on the first click the viewport should show that the item is being created, and the movement of the mouse button and subsequent clicks further constructs the element.
 For example, to add a line, select the line in the toolbar, click in the viewport, and slightly move the mouse.
 The line's preview will display.

 ![FreeCAD sketcher workbench line preview](freecad_sketcher_line_preview.png)